 For the Fried Rice

-• Veggies: In a large wok (or non-stick skillet), add the oil, garlic, and green onions.
-Cook over medium-low heat for about 3-5 minutes, or until fragrant.
+- Veggies: In a large wok (or non-stick skillet), heat the oil over medium-low heat.
+Add the garlic and the white parts of the green onions.
+Cook over for 3-5 minutes, or until fragrant.
+Tip: Save the green tops of the onions for garnish.

 Notes